 Once your business name has been processed and approved, you can file the business registration application.

-To register a proprietorship or partnership in BC:
+To register a proprietorship or general partnership in BC:

-- You can submit the registration online at www.bcbusinessregistry.ca for a fee of $40.
-Processing time will take approximately 15 minutes.
+- You must submit the registration online at BC Registries and Online Services for a fee of $40.

 To register a provincial corporation in BC:

-- You must submit the application online at www.corporateonline.gov.bc.ca for a fee of $351.58.
-Processing time is instant, but paper copies of your incorporation certificate and original application will be mailed to you.
+- You must submit the application online at www.corporateonline.gov.bc.ca for a fee of $351.50.

 - If you do not wish to submit the application online, you will then need to contact a lawyer to do it for you.